-Read our dementia-friendly arts guide to find out how cultural activities can be made welcoming for people with dementia.
+Read our dementia-friendly arts guidance to find out how cultural activities can be made welcoming for people with dementia.

 Most of us enjoy the opportunity to appreciate the world beyond our day-to-day existence – whether this is a visit to the theatre to see a play or a pantomime, or to catch a movie at our local cinema.
 Or it could be enjoying a spot of music at a concert venue or marvelling at works of art in an art gallery.